murtaza52/lein-mangoes/README.md

-# lein-jeff
+# lein-mangoes

-A Leiningen plugin to do many wonderful things.
+A build system for client ide development.

 ## Usage

-FIXME: Use this for user-level plugins:

-Put `[lein-jeff "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-jeff 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:
+This plugin is not yet avalaible on clojars.
+Thus please clone the repo, and run `lein install` from the folder.

-Put `[lein-jeff "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-mangoes "0.1.0"]` into the `:plugins` vector of your project.clj.

 FIXME: and add an example usage that actually makes sense: